xavsio4/sensorslog_nuxt_client/README.md

 # sensorslog nuxt client
 ![Sensorlog Png](static/sensorslog.png)

-This is a Nuxt project which layout is based on Bootstrap Vue.
+This is a Nuxt project (frontend) which layout is based on Bootstrap Vue.
 It is the actual client web app to sensorslog.com backend (Laravel).
+Source here: https://github.com/xavsio4/sensorslog_laravel_backend

 Sensorslog is a free platform to log your iot's project data into a database via a Rest Api endpoint.